 Fasanara's close relationship with its vast network of more than 100 origination partners has enabled it to tap a wide range of data sources to gather more information on its SME customers.
-This close cooperation additionally allows Fasanara to encourage its partner originators and by extension the SMEs that transact through the marketplaces of its partner originator to act in a way reflecting societal values and best-practice standards.
+This close cooperation additionally allows Fasanara to influence its partner originators and by extension the SMEs that transact through the marketplaces of its partner originator to better promote societal values and best-practice standards.